 - Stage III Bladder Cancer

-Stage III describes a tumor that has spread through the bladder wall to surrounding muscle and tissue.
+Stage III describes a tumor that has spread through the bladder wall to surrounding tissue or organs and possibly to lymph nodes near the bladder.
 This is usually treated with a radical cystectomy combined with chemotherapy before the surgery and sometimes after as well.

 - Stage IV Bladder Cancer